 Also Read: Tips for Growing Lemongrass

 Next, sprout the Cardamom seeds.
 You will not be seeing any sprouts until after about a month since the seeds are very slow to germinate.
-The emergence of sprout can take place at any point in between the two weeks up to three months right after the seeds have been planted.
+The emergence of sprout can take place at any point between two weeks up to three months right after the seeds have been planted.

 Move the pot near a windowsill once you start seeing the sprouts, so they get to receive enough sunlight for only part of a day.
-On the other hand, you can also place the Cardamom plant directly under a grow light, perhaps, near one of the ends where illumination tend to be dimmer than in the middle.
+On the other hand, you can also place the Cardamom plant directly under a grow light, perhaps, near one of the ends where illumination tends to be dimmer than in the middle.

 Caring of Cardamom